Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/final_report.md

 	>
 	> *(You) are calling.*

-The main Russian verbs *поздравить-congratulate, болтать-to chat* are followed by Kazakh modal verbs and form the predicative phrase of the clause while the Russian stem *звон-call* is marked with Kazakh verb inflections (-дап) and followed by the modal verb (жатырсың).
+The main Russian verbs *поздравить-congratulate, болтать-to chat* is followed by Kazakh modal verbs and form the predicative phrase of the clause while the Russian stem *звон-call* is marked with Kazakh verb inflections (-дап) and followed by the modal verb (жатырсың).
 Following Dyachkov et al.(2020) experiment, I calculated the overall ratio of integrated and non-integrated elements by collapsing the structural types of CS and considering individual elements as integrated or non-integrated depending on their morphosyntactic role in the sentence.
-For example, elements that are marked with Kazakh affixes and/or followed by modalities are deemed as integrated while single word Russian insertions are deemed as non-integrated as shown on the table below.
+For example, elements marked with Kazakh affixes and/or followed by modalities are deemed as integrated, while single-word Russian insertions are deemed as non-integrated, as shown in the table below.

 <div align="center">
     <img src="screenshots/syn_integ_df.png">